scitran/client/BIDS.md

 project = st.bidsUpload(data,groupLabel);
 ```

+The metadata that are uploaded all have the string 'bids@' prepended to them.
+I am not sure this is necessary, but I do it now anticipating that it will be helpful when we do the **bidsDownload** method.

 ## Downloading

 This method has not yet been converted to the new SDK calls.
 That will be next weekend's project.